liuchunchi/nasr_side_meeting/README.md

 ## About

-**The goal of NASR** is to achieve secure routing by **ensuring data transits only on trusted devices, trusted operating environments or trusted services**.
+**The goal of NASR** is to achieve secure routing by **ensuring data transits only on trusted devices, trusted links, trusted operating environments or trusted services**.

 **Problem Statement:** Traditional routing security does not guarantee **predictability and auditability of forwarding behaviors**.